Martina-Kor/Christmas/README.md

-# A script to check whether there was Christmas this year :-).
+# A simple script to check whether there was Christmas this year :-).